So, friends, how is life?

 If you’re stashing savings in a regular savings account, you’re losing out on extra money.

 Spend some of your free time looking for a good high-yield savings account.
-As of the date this post was written, rates are hovering between 1.50% and 1.70%.
-Not much, but better than zero.
+Even 1% is better than zero!

 You’ll probably find the best options at online banks.
 They don’t have the expense of maintaining physical buildings, so can offer higher rates than the national average.